JudithGrieves/NeuralComputing/README.md

-# NeuralComputing
+# A Visual Investigation of Trends in UK Rainfall
+City, University of London
+Data Science MSc
+Judith Grieves
-MSc Neural Computing coursework submission
+Neural Computing coursework